 Continuing Professional Development (CPD)

-Agree team CPD priorities in your practice around antibiotic use and AMR, e.g. dermatology, cytology, and you may consider benchmarking to measure and track change.
+Agree team CPD priorities in your practice around antibiotic use and AMR, for example dermatology, cytology, and you may consider benchmarking to measure and track change.

 - Scottish Government and SRUC Veterinary Services have produced an online CPD module to support BVD (Bovine Viral Diarrhoea) control and eradication.
 Vets working in Scotland (and practices with Scottish clients) can access the module free of charge.